 What’s an easy way to make savory turkey gravy?

-All you do is combine the broth with some flour until it’s well dissolved, and add it to the baking pan and it will thicken and turn into a nice brown turkey gravy within minutes.
+All you have to do is combine the broth with some flour until it’s well dissolved, then add it to the baking pan.
+It will thicken and turn into a nice brown turkey gravy within minutes.
 I like to throw in a bouillon cube just to make sure the gravy isn’t bland.

 If you dont have turkey broth or chicken broth you can use water.
 Just make sure to add a few bouillon cubes to the water to create a broth.